Tales From Armageddonsville

 "Five stars and a cap in their ass" -The Terminator

-Two years in the making, the album opens with a shotgun blast at racism and inequality with ‘Tarred and Feathered.’
-Kicks out at the subtle and not so subtle brainwashing of populations in ‘Pavlov’s Dogs’.
-‘In God We Trust?’ asks the question: If God can’t save us then who will?
+The debut album opens with a shotgun blast at racism and inequality with ‘Tarred and Feathered.’
+It kicks out at the not so subtle brainwashing of populations in ‘Pavlov’s Dogs’.
+‘In God We Trust?’ asks if God can’t save us then who will?
 We detour into mental illness and isolation for ‘I Can’t Change Your Mind.’
 Marriage breakdown is the subject of ‘Going Solo,’ a grungy lo-fi rocker.
-‘Chords Played All Wrong’ is a look at loneliness but ends on an optimistic note.
-The Manic Street Preachers and other Welsh icons are the focus of ‘Blackwood Calling’ while ‘Helen Needs’ examines the tendency to overlook the good things and focus on the negatives in life to the point of self-annihilation.
-‘Whore?’ deconstructs the modern Western family and asks why so many people in the Third World suffer to give us our standard of living.
-‘Catechisms Cataclysms’ prompts us to change ourselves and the world.
-The journey closes with ‘Armageddonsville,’ a rocker that seems to contradict the previous track, perhaps it warns of the consequence of inaction.
+The loneliness of ‘Chords Played All Wrong’ ends optimistically.
+Welsh icons are the focus of ‘Blackwood Calling’ while ‘Helen Needs’ examines the tendency to overlook the good things and focus on the negatives in life.
+‘Whore?’ deconstructs the modern Western family and asks why so many in the Third World suffer to give us our standard of living.
+‘Catechisms/Cataclysms’ prompts us to change our world.
+The journey closes with ‘Armageddonsville,’ a rocker warns of the consequence of inaction.

 Revolution Rabbit Deluxe’s very own mascot: Che G’bunny

 There are all kinds of places to listen and/or buy RRD tunes.

 Tales From Armageddonsville – 14th September 2018 – David Jandrell (Author)